A good lead magnet solves a small real problem

 AI explanations must be honest

 If a tool estimates something, it should say so.
-If AI is unavailable, the page should show a real error or invite manual review instead of pretending.
+If AI is unavailable, the page should show a real error or invite the visitor to book a call instead of pretending.

 Tools should connect to analytics and leads